When you buy a new vehicle, it comes with a warranty. In order for the

 90 days from the date of the injury to file a claim with the state government.

-six months before you can file a lawsuit (assuming the government has not tried to
+six months before they can file a lawsuit, unless the government reached out to settle

 Looking for a New Jersey personal injury attorney to help you file a claim?